tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ## Point

 A Point represents a 3D coordinate in the current region.
 It consists of x, y and z.
 It allows different mathematical operations.
-Because of it's pointer nature it's necessary to always dereference Point pointers before calling the operators.
-For example `p3 = *p1 + *p2` where `p1`, `p2` and `p3` are pointers to Points.
-This is not a perfect solution but currently i have no better idea.
-Maybe a wrapper class would help.